mspielberg/factorio-railloader/README.md

     * Improve Bluebuild compatibility.
     * Marking a BRL for deconstruction also marks the underlying rails.
     * Add support for interface chests of any size.
+* 0.3.8 (2018-03-31):
+    * Add support for plastic bars, Angel's geodes, and MadClown's Extended Minerals.
+    * Fix a rare migration bug from early BRL versions.